• Skip to main content

 2. Restart iPhone

-Sometimes, the problem is due to a stuck App or process preventing access to Control Center.
+The problem could be due to a stuck app or process preventing access to Control Center.

-Wait for 30 seconds and press the Power button to Restart iPhone.
+2. After iPhone is completely powered-off > wait for 30 seconds and press the Power button to restart iPhone.

 3. Enable Access to Control Center from Lock Screen